 Jump-starting your car isn’t an easy feat.
 If not done correctly, it could lead to destroying your car’s gearbox which will cost you a lot.
-Since you wouldn’t know when your car will suddenly not start, it’s better to be prepared when that time comes.
+Since you don't know when your car will suddenly not start, it’s better to be prepared when that time comes.
+Aside from having your jumper cables, you’ll also need to know the right procedure in jump-starting your vehicle.
+This could happen anytime and unexpectedly, and your car could eventually die at some point if it’s been on the road for years.

-Take note, though, that this will only work for vehicles with manual transmission.
-If you attempt to jump-start an automatic, it could result to completely destroying the transmission system as it’ll be hard to match the speed with its gear just by pushing.
+Take note, though, that this process will only work for vehicles equipped with a manual transmission.
+If you attempt to jump-start an automatic, it could result in completely destroying the transmission system as it’ll be hard to match the speed with its gear just by pushing.
+So without further ado, here’s how you can jump-start your car.

 Clear the area